First Trimester: Coping with Nausea & Food Aversion

 In ancestral times, meats had greatest chance of harbouring bacteria and parasites, which posed the greatest risk of harming the developing baby.
 In addition to protein aversion, my clients also describe food aversions to spicy and smoked foods.
 An interesting observation, as the flavours in these foods can easily mask the taste and smell of meat turned bad.
 Women also report an aversion to fresh green veggies.
 Again, these leafy green powerhouses have the potential for contamination with bacteria like salmonella and e.coli.
 The body is so SMART!

-May women who follow a paleo diet rich in quality protein sources find this new aversion to protein and food in general to be troubling and worry about possible malnutrition during this important period of fetal organogenesis.
-My first word of advice is DONT WORRY!
+May women who follow a paleo/real food diet rich in quality protein sources find this new aversion to protein and food in general to be troubling and worry about possible malnutrition during this important period of fetal organogenesis.
+My first word of advice is DON'T WORRY!
 Simply focus on food QUALITY rather than stress about calorie levels or macronutrient percentages.
 You baby will draw upon your stores and get just what he or she needs.
 You only need 200-300 extra calories during pregnancy, which is a far cry for the common belief that you are ‘eating for two’.
 It’s more like you're eating for 1.1 or 1.2.
 Your body is smart and produces certain hormones that actually make it easier to acquire and store nutrients from your foods during pregnancy.
-You’re baby will get what it needs to grow, and your hunger will return in a few weeks so just chill and do your best.
+Your baby will get what it needs to grow, and your hunger will return in a few weeks.
+Just chill and do your best.

 Nausea is a normal response to many different hormonal changes (HCG /estrogen/progesterone) that occur during early pregnancy.
 It's not exactly clear why some women experience nausea and others don't.
 In a study of more than 2,400 pregnant women, nausea and vomiting during the first trimester were associated with a reduced risk of early pregnancy loss, particularly for women age 30 and older.
 Nausea may be a sign that HCG hormones are increasing and thus the pregnancy is healthy.